Cindere3la/Cindere3la/README.md

 - 👋 Hi, I’m Cindere3la
 - 👀 I’m interested in speak on many topic)
-- 🌱 I’m currently learning ..shngfsrjt
+- 🌱 I’m currently learning ..nhdfjuujhtj
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .hcgmndtgukmdug
 - 😄 Pronouns: ...holkijk